-In accordance with the UAE Federal Law No. (2) of 2015 and the Company's Articles of Association, 10% of the profit for the year is required to be transferred to the legal reserve.
-The Group may resolve to discontinue such transfers when the reserve totals 50% of the paid up share capital which occurred in 2016.
+In accordance with the UAE Federal Law No. (2) of 2015, Law No. (32) of 2021 and the Company's Articles of Association, 10% of the profit for the year is required to be transferred to the legal reserve.
+The Group has resolved to discontinued such transfers when the reserve totals 50% of the paid up share capital.
+Accordingly no transfer to Legal reserve has been made during the year.
 The reserve is not available for distribution except in the circumstances stipulated by the law.